bt7s7k7/Space/README.md

 # Space
-2D multyplayer spece exploration and adventure game developed by me.
+2D multiplayer space exploration and 'adventure' game still in development.
+Made in Unity 5 C# from sweat, tears and free assets.